TheSaifZaman/headsup/README.md

 # Heads Up

-A native macOS app that makes meetings impossible to miss — inspired by [In Your Face](https://www.inyourface.app/mac/), built for people with ADHD, time blindness, or deep hyperfocus.
+A native macOS app that makes meetings impossible to miss — built for people with ADHD, time blindness, or deep hyperfocus.
 Instead of a small notification you can ignore, it takes over **every screen** with a full-screen alert before each meeting.